-Assessment at a glance 3.
+3. Assessment at a glance

-www.PapaCambridge.com For Cambridge IGCSE Design and Technology candidates take three components.
+For Cambridge IGCSE Design and Technology candidates take three components.
 Candidates must take Paper 1, one of Papers 2-4 and Paper 5, which is a project.
 When Centres enter candidates they must indicate which optional paper (Papers 2-4) each candidate is going to take.

 Components Weighting

-Candidates take: Candidates take:
+Candidates take:

 Paper 1 Product design 1 hour 15 minutes 25%

 This is a compulsory writte 50 marks Externally marked

-and either: or: or:
+and either: or: or: Weighting

 Paper 2 1 hour Graphic products Paper 3 1 hour Resistant materials Paper 4 1 hour Systems and control 25%

 This is an optional written/drawing paper.
-50 marks Externally marked written/drawing paper. written paper. written paper.
-50 marks 50 marks
+50 marks Externally marked This is an optional written paper.
+50 marks Externally marked This is an optional written paper.
+50 marks Externally marked

 and: Weighting

-Paper 5 Project The project is compulsory a 50%
+Paper 5 Project 50%

-100 marks Internally marked/externally
+The project is compulsory and is a school-based assessment.
+100 marks Internally marked/externally moderated